rust-lang/rfcs/text/1201-naked-fns.md

 # Detailed design

 Add a new function attribute to the language, `#[naked]`, indicating the function should have prologue/epilogue emission disabled.
+Naked functions will never be inlined.

 Because the calling convention of a naked function is not guaranteed to match any calling convention the compiler is compatible with, calls to naked functions